Gilles MOUTOT

 • Participation in research projects:

-• "Health and social vulnerability: investigations in a disadvantaged neighborhood" (CEPEL / Department of Social Sciences and Humanities in Medicine).
+• “Health and Social Vulnerability: Studies in a Disadvantaged Neighborhood” (CEPEL / Department of Social and Human Sciences in Medicine).

 Books